Macros | |

 Define to determine if code is being built for the Sony VITA.

-If this define exists, then you are creating code that runs on the Sony Playstation Portable 2 (PSP2 / Vita).
+If this define exists, then code is created to run on the Sony Playstation Portable 2 (PSP2 / Vita).

 #define BURGER_WATCOM __WATCOMC__ |

-Define to determine if code is being built using Open Watcom compilers.
+Define to determine if code is being built using Open Watcom compiler.

-If this define exists, then you are creating code with the Open Watcom compiler
+If this define exists, then the code is being compiled with the Open Watcom compiler

 Define to determine if code is being built for the Nintendo Wii.

-If this define exists, then you are creating code that runs on the Broadway processor for a Nintendo Wii.
+If this define exists, then code is created to run on the Broadway processor for the Nintendo Wii.

 #define BURGER_WIIU |